jgreathouse9/FDIDTutorial/Vignette.md

 methods_to_plot = ['DID', 'FDID']

-# Get unique values of "Quarter" sorted in order
+# Get our quarter names
 quarters = sorted(df['Quarter'].unique())

 # Set the figure size before the loop
 plt.figure(figsize=(12, 7))

-# Plotting observed values and units for selected methods
+# Plotting observed values and the (F)DID counterfactuals

 for method_name in methods_to_plot:
     method_data = [entry[method_name] for entry in final_list if method_name in entry]
     if method_data: